Help For Students & Campus Partners

 Process of Application

-There is no set format for applications.
-In the first instance a short summary of the proposal is required including its cost, time frame and information on other funders of the project.
+Applications for support must be submitted in writing and should include a summary of the proposal including cost, time frame and information on other funders of the project.

-This proposal will be presented to the next meeting of the Awards and Grants Committee who will feedback whether the project is eligible for support and within the means of the Foundation.
-At this stage additional information will be requested so that the application can be formally assessed.
-Any applications in excess of £5,000 will need to be referred to the Board of Trustees for approval so applicants should prepare their application at least three months in advance of funding being required.
+The proposal will be presented to the next meeting of the Awards and Grants Committee who will decide whether the project is eligible for support and within the means of the Foundation.
+At this stage additional information may be requested and applicants may be asked to attend a meeting of the Awards and Grants Committee to present their proposal and answer any questions about it.
+Applications in excess of £5,000 will be referred to the Board of Trustees for approval therefore applications should be submitted sufficiently in advance of funding being required.
 Funding cannot be provided retrospectively and applicants should provide evidence that other channels for funding have been explored.

 Examples of projects that illustrate the scope of support